Rochester police plan new patrol tactics on streets producing most gun violence

 As Rochester Police increase its presence with partnering agencies, advisors for Mayor Malik Evans like Victor Saunders want people to know their communities can become safer places if they join programs aimed at counseling people to de-escalate disputes.

-“It is not something that is taken lightly,” Saunders told us.
+“It is not something that is taken lightly,” Saunders said.
 “We understand the fear and trauma of being brought up by someone’s home getting shot up.
 But if you call us at 585-428-HELP we might be able to put you in contact with individuals that can assist you.”

 This new adjustment in patrolling certain areas of the city is also in part to RPD facing staff shortages.
-Lt.
-Bello told us they need 90 more officers to police the city.
+The department needs 90 more officers to police the city.
 Right now, 22 are set to graduate from the academy.